 The compilation of an accurate traffic image is essential for VTS personnel to monitor traffic, evaluate situations and make decisions accordingly.
 The traffic image is dependent on the integration and portrayal of data from different sensors (e.g. radar, AIS, CCTV), information from reports such as VHF voice, and is supported by an effective data and information management framework.
 IALA provides:

-a recommendation on the ortrayal of VTS nformation and ata;
+a recommendation on the “Portrayal of VTS Information and Data”;

-guidance on the se and resentation of ymbology at a VTS Centre; and
+guidance on the “Use and Presentation of Symbology at a VTS Centre”; and

-guidon the horeide ortrayal nsuring armonisation with -Navigation elated nformation.
+a guideline on the Shore-Side Portrayal Ensuring Harmonisation with E-Navigation Related Information”.

 Inland waters considerations

-Whilst a VTS in inland waters may be of more modest proportions, many of the principles set out in the guidance on the portrayal of information to VTS personnel will still be relevant in establishing a suitable environment for VTS operations.
+Whilst a VTS in inland waters may have a restricted set of functions, many of the principles set out in the guidance on the portrayal of information to VTS personnel will be relevant in establishing a suitable environment for VTS operations.

+The use of symbology to identify vessels of particular interest such as passenger vessels, vessels carrying dangerous goods and vessels restricted in their ability to manoeuvre can be of particular use in improving situational awareness in an inland VTS.

+[China MSA]

 TECHNOLOGIES